 Commenced broad engagement on project study areas

-Filed filing a Project Description with the NEB
+Filed a Project Description with the NEB, predecessor to the CER

-Filed a Section 52 application with the NEB
+Filed a Section 52 application with the NEB, predecessor to the CER

-Anticipate construction to be complete and all project components placed into service
+Anticipate construction to be complete and project placed into service

 The proposed project will deliver well-designed and constructed infrastructure that provides short term and long term economic benefits and strengthens the economy on a local, provincial and national level.